JuliaEarth/CoDa.jl/README.md

 - Subcompositional coherence

-In practice, this means that one can operate on compositional data (i.e.  vectors whose entries represent parts of a total) without compromising the ratios between the parts.
+In practice, this means that one can operate on compositional data (i.e.  vectors whose entries represent parts of a total) without destroying the ratios of the parts.

 ## Installation